In Short

 Distributions

-For tax purposes, ‘distributions’ refers to dividend payments or distribution of the company’s assets upon a wind-up.
+For tax purposes, ‘distributions’ refers to dividend payments or the distribution of the company’s assets upon a wind-up.
 For close companies, certain other transactions qualify as a distribution.
 These include:

 Such distributions can attract additional tax liability.